I Do Bidoo Bidoo: Heto nAPO Sila!: Critical reception

-The movie received generally positive reviews from different critics.
+The movie received mostly positive reviews from different critics.
 According to Mario Bautista of Malaya, "...the movie based on the hit songs of APO, is an endearing musical comedy that is the best local film we have seen so far this year.
 If by any chance you don’t get to like it, then you must be a grumpy grouchy curmudgeon who does not believe people can just burst into song-and-dance numbers, so you surely won’t enjoy this big sing-along fest...accomplishes what our favorite samples of this genre do.
 The musical sequences are highly entertaining, uplifting and contagious".
 He also added that it's everything a movie-goer would want in a movie and the timeless crowd-pleaser is most certainly highly recommended.
 He also added that Concepcion is simply sensational while Coleta could be in a Best Supporting Actor award.
 Cristina Martinez-Belen of Manila Bulletin also gave the film a positive review.
 She stated, "...i’ve never enjoyed a Filipino movie as much as I enjoyed this(I Do Bidoo Bidoo) which is being dubbed the grand movie-oke of the year...very Filipino in soul and essence.
 And the performance of the stars is impeccably admirable and superb".
 One of the print ads for the film shows some of local movie critics’ assessment of the film.
 They herald “I Do Bidoo Bidoo” as “an endearing musical comedy” that's "highly entertaining, uplifting, affecting and contagious."
 Another raved that the music of the Apo Hiking Society that's featured in the film “rocks.”
 Still another went as far as to say that it's the “Best Picture Of The Year.”
 Ria Limjap of SPOT.ph also gave the film a favorable review stating, "The pamamanhikan scene is brilliant: old fashioned metaphoric speech, initiating an awesome salawikain battle that segues into one of the most charming numbers in the movie (“Salawikain”)."
 The same goes with the review from Philippine Entertainment Portal (PEP), stating that the movie is a total charmer and its production design is just as excellent, while every backdrop looks meticulously planned.
 It further added, "Well-choreographed musical numbers help the film feel fresh, and the decision to use songs from the Apo Hiking Society hike the nostalgia."
 He also praises that all casts are perfect for the role.
 A review from GMA News gave the film a 4/5 rating.
 The writer, Job B. De Leon states that, "...beyond the music and the actors, it draws strength from its script as it probes the different angles of a teenage pregnancy–how a young couple tries to deal with uncertainty and responsibility, and how parents recover when their darlings color outside the lines of their pre-drawn aspirations[...]for all the film's dramatic build-up, there is no climactic moralizing or grand confrontation.
 Instead the denouement is set to song and highlights to audiences, young and old alike, that together with values like love, friendship and family, the music of APO is forever".
 The Cinema Evaluation Board, who gave the film the highest rating, "A" states that the film has exceptional performances.
 Mell Navarro of Independent Cinema Artists of the Philippines commented, "A must-see film!
 Wonderful!
 Brilliant!".
 According to Bong Austero of Manila Standard Today, "...It (I Do Bidoo Bidoo) is in many ways even better than foreign musicals.
 For one, it features music that has relevance and meaning in our lives.
 Second, it’s a movie that makes you feel good about being Filipino."
 He further stated, "...we are told that it is not exactly making the kind of money that Praybeyt Benjamin or No Other Woman made, which is really sad because I Do Bidoo Bidoo is infinitely better than those two other films, which were major blockbusters...if you don’t patronize movies like I Do Bidoo Bidoo, then you should stop complaining about the sorry state of Philippine cinema."Ateneo de Manila University's official publication, The Guidon gave the film 4 stars of 5 and included it at #6 on their "2012 Top Films".